vidishsirdesai/projects/README.md

 The output of `df[<column_name>].value_counts()` is stored in: [link](artifacts/values_counts.txt).

 The output of `df[<column_name>].value_counts(normalize = True)` is stored in: [link](artifacts/value_counts_normalized.txt).

+### Data cleaning
+The column `suattempted`, according to the data dictionary (https://github.com/vidishsirdesai/network_anomaly_detection?tab=readme-ov-file#data-dictionary), is supposed to have only 2 values, i.e., 0 and 1.
+But, as seen in the output of cell number `9`, it has 3 values, i.e., 0, 1, and 2.

+Assuming that the presence of 2 in in the column is a typo, all the values where there was 2 present can be changed to 1.

+The cleaned dataset is stored in: [Dataset - Cleaned](datasets/network_anomaly_dataset_cleaned.csv)

 # Tableau Dashboard